When your business should use crowfunding to grow

 Another benefit of crowdfunding is that it also functions as a form of validation and exposure for your idea.
 Is your small business more of a side hustle or hobby, and you want to see how viable it would be as a full-fledged business?
 The response you get when running your crowdfunding campaign may be the social proof you need to take things to the next level.

-What are the drawbacks of crowdfunding my growth?
+What are the drawbacks of crowdfunding?

 Crowdfunding isn’t a perfect form of potential financing.
 There are some variables to keep in mind, including: